 @akb427… some good points.

-At the moment I’m backing up a database and source code for a Wordpress 2.8.4 site before I upgrade it to 2.8.5 because of security risks and I’m cursing under my breath.
+At the moment I’m backing up a database and source code for a WordPress 2.8.4 site before I upgrade it to 2.8.5 because of security risks and I’m cursing under my breath.

 As you say, the process is never ending!

 However, truth to tell, many clients ask for a site where they can add their own content… hence CMS.
-Not sure how many clients actually do add their own content or would even know how to optimise and cut to size a graphic to add to the site, so perhaps we are kidding ourselves that Wordpress is a great CMS for clients.
+Not sure how many clients actually do add their own content or would even know how to optimise and cut to size a graphic to add to the site, so perhaps we are kidding ourselves that WordPress is a great CMS for clients.

-I’m using Wordpress for websites because I can save days / weeks not having to do the xhtml and css (complete with I.E. 6 hacks!) for sites.
+I’m using WordPress for websites because I can save days / weeks not having to do the xhtml and css (complete with I.E. 6 hacks!) for sites.
 Why should I?
 There are lots of great free or cheap themes out there.

 Thank you for sharing!
 I have heard good things about Loop 11.